 Final thoughts on lift-and-shift vs cloud-native approaches

-When I was interviewing at Druva almost three years ago, I remember talking to one of our senior sales engineers and asking him why Druva would be successful at offering data backup and recovery-as-a-service, versus so many other companies that had tried and failed.
+When I was interviewing at Druva in 2017, I remember talking to one of our senior sales engineers and asking him why Druva would be successful at offering data backup and recovery-as-a-service, versus so many other companies that had tried and failed.
 In addition to having a service that simply runs without anyone having to maintain it, he said that we had “figured out the COGs,” meaning that we had lowered our cost of goods sold (COGS) enough to be able to sell the service at a competitive price and still make a profit.
-We have several years of experience doing just that, and the maturity of our offering and its cost show it.
+We have over 10 years of experience doing just that, and the maturity of our offering and its cost show it.
 Feel free to put us to the test.

 Discover the benefits of the cloud without the burden of maintaining infrastructure.